-SchoolTutoring Academy’s tutoring programs for Calgary students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Calgary, Alberta students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Calgary are taught following the curriculum designed by Alberta Education.
 The curriculum is a framework for teaching and learning in all subject areas across the grade span.
 It describes the learning objectives and measurable goals that students need to achieve in order to become proficient in the subject.
 In English, the goals of developing critical reading, writing and communication skills is built through reading across genres, writing for different purposes, and analyzing the different elements of text.
 The schools have a reputation for academic excellence, and back up that reputation with curriculum that is both rigorous and relevant to the demands of living in the 21st century.